 However, you also may be eligible to file an auto accident claim against the at-fault driver so long as they acted negligently.
 Violating any traffic law is enough to constitute negligence, especially if it occurred in a construction zone.
 An auto accident claim could provide significantly more coverage than a workers’ compensation claim, but you will have to contend with the driver’s insurance policy.

 In both situations, your best option is to speak to an experienced New York car accident attorney who can advocate on your behalf.
 Insurance companies are resistant to paying out proper compensation to injured parties, whether they handle workers’ comp claims or auto accident claims.
-But, with the aid of the team at Wingate, Russotti, Shapiro & Halperin, LLP, you may be able to recover the necessary compensation for you to heal comfortably.
+But, with the aid of the team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you may be able to recover the necessary compensation for you to heal comfortably.
 If you were injured on a road crew in New York, call us at (212) 986-7353 to discuss your case.